 On successfully completing the module students will be able to:

-1 Demonstrate systematic understanding of the importance of taking a systems-wide approach to maintaining cyber security, and the role of security risk management.
+1 Demonstrate systematic understanding and critical awareness of the importance of taking a systems-wide approach to maintaining cyber security, and the role of information security policies including those for security risk management.

-3 Show familiarity of legal issues on security and data protection, and relevant security (management) standards.
+3 Show appreciation of legal issues on security and data protection, and relevant security (management) standards.

-4 Analyse and evaluate critically the security and data protection requirements of an organisation.
+4 Analyse and evaluate critically the security and data protection legal requirements of an organisation.

-6 Demonstrate awareness of appropriate processes, techniques and tools for developing and managing security systems.
+5 Demonstrate systematic understanding of appropriate processes, techniques, and tools for developing and managing security systems.

 Back to top

 Credit level 7.
 Undergraduate or postgraduate masters level module.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.